zeugri/G2-frozen-frame/README.md

 G2 "frozen" is an open source FPV racer 5 inch frame.

-The frame is simple but intended to be light & robust.
+The design is simple yet intended to be light & robust.
+My current setup weights 460 grams AUW.
+Not that bad.

 ## The full specs